zhangao0086/DKImagePickerController/README.md

 /// If YES, and the requested image is not stored on the local device, the Picker downloads the image from iCloud. public var autoDownloadWhenAssetIsInCloud = true

+/// Determines whether or not the rotation is enabled. public var allowsLandscape = false

 /// The callback block is executed when user pressed the cancel button. public var didCancel: (() -> Void)? public var showsCancelButton = false